chaos-polymtl/lethe/doc/source/tools/automatic_launch/automatic_launch.rst

 	import numpy as np
 	import shutil

-The first thing to do, is set up the constants of the script.
+The first thing to do is set up the constants of the script.

 .. code-block:: python